View over Agawa Bay, the Montreal River

 if the rains get heavy

-I filtered some water and poured a mug of rye, then sat and looked out at the lake.
+I filtered some water, poured a mug of rye and sat by the lake.
 Mijinemungshing was everything I was after; a good-sized, quiet lake with plenty of interior campsites, just a short distance off of the Trans Canada highway.
 It's possible to portage deeper into the backcountry from Mijinemungshing, but I just didn't have the time; I was on a mission to see as many of the parks between Toronto and Thunder Bay as possible in the 10 days that I had off and I hoped that what I learned about these places would inform future trips back to Ontario.
 Indeed, I realised that I would have to come back to Lake Superior another time to explore the many backcountry camping opportunities it provides.

 |Loon on Mijinemungshing Lake|